 In ensuing ten years, TCCBC grew numerically and began using the rented facilities from Alder Avenue Baptist to develop a graded Sunday school.
 Rapid development necessitated larger and more permanent facilities.
 Sunday school classes were meeting in nearby homes and even in vans.
 In the fall of 1987, following extended prayer, the church purchased the present property on Mission Boulevard.
 Members raised the entire sum to purchase the property.
 Explosive growth quickly made it evident that the initial purchase of land would be inadequate.
 Fortunately, property adjacent to the church was available.
 It was purchased in May of 1998 affording the church ample space for expansion and parking.

 The church broke ground for the current education building in the year 2000.
 It was finally completed in 2007.
 Work was begun almost immediately to remodel and retrofit the old sanctuary according to earthquake specifications.
 This work was completed in March of 2010.

 In 2002, Rev. Hsu, after a pastorate of some thirty years, retired due to his advanced age.
 More recently Rev. Hsu endured a six month struggle against liver cancer.
 He passed away in August of 2009.
 His memorial service was attended by pastors and former members from over the whole Bay area.
 Members agreed that it was a fitting victory celebration for a fruitful life built upon the constant prayer of both Pastor Hsu and the congregation.

-Pastor Greg Sumii started his ministry as the interim pastor to the English congregation in July 2018.
+Pastor Stephen Mak started his ministry as the interim pastor to the Cantonese congregation in July 2019.